MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericldap.md

 The change log DN is the naming context used by the delta change log, for example **cn=changelog**.
 This value must be specified to be able to do delta import.

-The following is a list of default change log DNs:
+The following table is a list of default change log DNs:

 | Directory | Delta change log |
 | --- | --- |